 It’s completely okay to disable the process and even Microsoft Defender.
 While it’s built in, you’re not required to use it.
-Before you do this, though, install an alternative antivirus tool.
-Otherwise, you’re leaving your system vulnerable.
-With the right precautions, you can be safe without antivirus, but an extra layer of protection is always nice.
+Before you do this, though, install an alternative antivirus tool; otherwise, you’re leaving your system vulnerable.
+With the right precautions, you can be safe without antivirus, as Windows Security is a pretty comprehensive system that should keep you safe.

-You can temporarily disable the process within Task Manager; however, it will restart when you reboot your computer.
+You can temporarily disable the Antimalware Service Executable process within Task Manager; however, it will restart when you reboot your computer.